Flows

 Introduction

-You will find it helpful to add all the stages first and then the stage-specific actions.
-Some actions may be relational, such as making a telephone call, but others may relate to actions that update a person's data in ChurchSuite as they are processed—such as adding a Key Date representing the date of a phone call or adding a Note against the person for any necessary follow-up.
+It will be helpful to add the stages first and then add the stage-specific actions afterwards.
+The actions that you need to do at each stage may be relational - such as making a telephone call - and some actions will relate to the person's details in ChurchSuite, which you may wish to be processed automatically when they become due, without user intervention, or processed manually by a module User—such as adding a Key Date representing the date of a phone call, or adding a Note against the person for any necessary follow-up, or sending an email or SMS.

 Adding stages